kwaldenphd/plotly-intro-r/README.md

 ### `ggplotly` package

-Before learning any of the syntax used by plotly, we’ll first use the package to add interactivity to an existing graphic created by ggplot.
+Before learning any of the syntax used by `plotly`, we’ll first use the package to add interactivity to an existing graphic created by `ggplot`.

-The ggplotly function accepts any ggplot object and renders it into an interactive graphic.
+The `ggplotly` function accepts any `ggplot` object and renders it into an interactive graphic.

-In the example below, we create a simple scatterplot describing the Ames Housing data, then make it interactive with the ggplotly function.
+In the example below, we create a simple scatterplot describing the Ames Housing data, then make it interactive with the `ggplotly` function.

 You should notice two key features have been added to the plot:
 - A dashboard that allows users to zoom in/out and rescale the plot.